NikolajBjorner/ShonanArtOfSAT/program.md

 with bit-blasting, as implemented in our new SMT solver Bitwuzla, in a more hybrid manner that allows information sharing between the two approaches.

+## Mutsunori Banbara

+__Title__: Hamiltonian Cycle Reconfiguration with Answer Set Programming

+__Abstract__:
+The Hamiltonian cycle reconfiguration problem is defined as determining, for a given Hamiltonian cycle problem and two among its feasible solutions, whether one is reachable from another via a sequence of feasible solutions subject to certain transition constraints.
+We develop an approach to solving the Hamiltonian cycle reconfiguration problem based on Answer Set Programming (ASP).
+Our approach relies on a high-level ASP encoding and delegates both the grounding and solving tasks to an ASP-based solver.
+To show the effectiveness of our approach, we conduct experiments on the benchmark set of Flinders Hamiltonian Cycle Project.

+## Takehide Soh

+__Title__: CoRe Challenge 2022/2023: International Competition for Combinatorial Reconfiguration

+__Abstract__:
+Combinatorial Reconfiguration is a novel algorithmic concept that provides mathematical models and analysis for "transformations over state spaces."
+Its appearance ranges from theory to applications.
+However, its technical achievements are hard to access.
+Thus, it is required to found a common infrastructure for utilizing and applying the algorithmic technology of combinatorial reconfiguration.
+See this website for more backgrounds.
+Combinatorial Reconfiguration Challenge (CoRe Challenge 2022/2023) is a competition aiming for practically exploring the combinatorial reconfiguration.
+CoRe Challenge 2022/2023 targets the Independent Set Reconfiguration (ISR) problem.
+The ISR problem is one of the most well-studied reconfiguration problems.
+Theoretically, the problem is PSPACE-complete, which implies that there exist instances such that even a shortest reconfiguration sequence requires a super polynomial steps.

 ## Marijn Heule